MicGuard

 log stream --predicate 'subsystem == "com.pszypowicz.MicGuard"' --level debug

-Tab 1 will show startup messages, device enforcement, volume changes, and any errors as they occur.
+Tab 1 will show startup messages including device enforcement, volume changes, notification handling, and any errors as they occur.

 Fish shell note